sayzlim/sayzlim.github.io/source/_posts/2014-03-06-organize-files-in-dropbox.md

 Name all the folders with the app name.
 Replace the the folder icon with the app icon.
 Here is the quick tutorial to replace Pixelmator folder icon:

-1. Select Pixelmator app and press `Command+I` to get the information window.
+1. Select Pixelmator app and press `Command-I` to get the information window.
-2. Select the icon in the information window and press `Command+C` to copy the icon.
+2. Select the icon in the information window and press `Command-C` to copy the icon.
-3. Select Pixelmator folder in Safe folder and press `Command+I` to get the information window.
+3. Select Pixelmator folder in Safe folder and press `Command-I` to get the information window.
-4. Select the icon in information window and press `Command+V` to paste the Pixelmator icon.
+4. Select the icon in information window and press `Command-V` to paste the Pixelmator icon.

 Repeat for all the folders in Safe.